pyfsi/coconut/coupling_components/solver_wrappers/cht_fluent/cht_fluent.md

 ## Limitations and untested conditions

 * Only cases in 2D have been tested so far.
-Even though the code is written with 3D cases in mind and no issues are expected, trouble-free operation is not guaranteed.
+Even though the code is written with axisymmetric or 3D cases in mind and no issues are expected, trouble-free operation is not guaranteed.
 * The restart functionality in CoCoNuT has not been tested yet and is not guaranteed to work.
 * Only temperature - heat flux exchanging coupling schemes for conjugate heat transfer are possible.
 Coupling schemes with virtual heat transfer coefficients, as in [[2](#2)], are not provided.
 * FSI functionality of the solver wrapper is still intact, but combined CHT - FSI problems will need additional programming to run.